Obstructive Sleep Apnea (OSA) And Cardiovascular Diseases

 Normally during sleep, there is a decrease in heart rate due to a drop in sympathetic activity.
 However, in OSA, there is a rise in sympathetic outflow from the brain that leads to both increased heart rate and blood pressure.
 The hypoxemia induced by OSA decreases oxygen supply to heart increasing myocardial oxygen demand.
 This happens right after apnea and results in ventilatory efforts and arousal from sleep.
 The increased sympathetic signaling as a compensatory response causes vasoconstriction and elevated blood pressure.

-Research studies reveal that people with OSA have an increased predisposition to endothelial damage and atherosclerosis.
+Research studies reveal that people with obstructive sleep apnea have an increased predisposition to endothelial damage and atherosclerosis.
 These changes are explained by the presence of certain mediators of vascular endothelial inflammation and by the damage that is found in greater amounts in people with OSA.
 Two of them are C-reactive protein (CRP) and interleukin 6 (both play a significant role in atherosclerosis).

 Thus, people with OSA have overall different hemodynamics that predispose them to cardiovascular diseases.2